About Pāpāmoa Surf Life Saving Club (PSLSC)

 Delivering excellence in lifeguarding, surf sport and leadership programmes through strong membership and community engagement.

-- 175 students attended beach education (*Covid impacted)
+- almost 2000 primary school students attended SLSNZ’s beach education programme

-The Pāpāmoa Surf Life Saving Club’s core purpose is to prevent injury and drowning on Pāpāmoa Beach.
+The Pāpāmoa Surf Life Saving Club’s core purpose is to prevent drowning and injury on Pāpāmoa Beach.

-Although one of the youngest clubs in New Zealand, the membership of PSLSC has grown rapidly and substantially to become one of the largest with nearly 700 members aged from 5 years through to 80.
+Although one of the youngest clubs in New Zealand, the membership of PSLSC has grown rapidly and substantially to become one of the largest with almost 900 members aged from 5 years through to 80.

 The club has a large active membership passionate about our beach community.

-The dedicated (unpaid) lifeguards of PSLSC devote over 4000 volunteer hours each summer to ensure the safety of the community.
+The dedicated (unpaid) lifeguards of PSLSC devote close to 6000 volunteer hours each summer to ensure the safety of the community.
 Thousands of hours are spent training through our Surf Sports Programme developing lifeguards in an environment that is safe, fun, goal focused and disciplined, enabling our members to achieve their full potential.

 Pāpāmoa SLSC volunteers also provide an on-call 24/7 rescue service all year round and support local emergency services when necessary.